krijohs/dcc/README.md

 [![Build Status](https://travis-ci.org/krijohs/dcc.svg?branch=master)](https://travis-ci.org/krijohs/dcc)
 [![codecov](https://codecov.io/gh/krijohs/dcc/branch/master/graph/badge.svg)](https://codecov.io/gh/krijohs/dcc)

-This is an controller for Kubernetes which creates Docker config in all namespaces except excluded ones.
+This is an controller for Kubernetes which creates a Docker config secret to use for authentication for private Docker repositories.
-This makes it possible to define a Docker config for a private repository in a config.yaml file which then will be created in all namespaces and can be used as to pull Docker images from private repositories.
+The secret will be created in all namespaces except excluded ones.

 ## Usage